DevMarketer/LaraMongo/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to **Laravel EasyNav**!
+Thank you for your interest in contributing to **Laravel LaraMongo**!
 Together we can build an even better package for the whole community.

 ## Use GitHub issues

-If you experience a bug or error please submit a GitHub issue by going here: https://github.com/DevMarketer/LaravelEasyNav/issues
+If you experience a bug or error please submit a GitHub issue by going here: https://github.com/DevMarketer/LaraMongo/issues

 The issues are generally handled immediately and will receive a label as appropriate (such as "Bug", "New Feature", "Improvement", or "Out of Scope").
 If you wish to fix the problem or add the feature yourself, please mention that in the issue so that a moderator can mark the issue as responsible by you and you can begin work towards submitting a PR (Pull Request).